R4Z0R49/DayZStats/README.md

-DayZAdmin for the DayZ hive
+DayZStats for the DayZ hive
 ==================

-DayZAdmin is a DayZ Administration panel that was originally coded for the server pack Bliss.
-Bliss then got abandoned and Reality was born.
-Reality has now switched to the DayZMod database and DayZAdmin supports all features using the DayZMod schema.
+DayZAdmin is a DayZ Stats panel

 ==================
 Requirements